-below \$25,000 to 50%
+below \$25,000 to 50% right above this threshold.

 The reduced form specifications (Equation (3)) are estimated on three sets of outcomes: the number of bids received, winning vendor characteristics (including its relationship with the awarding office), and post-award performance.
-Most of the existing literature has studied these variables independently.
-By studying them jointly, we can comprehensively understand the mechanisms and implications of policies oriented to enhance competition.
+Most of the existing literature has studied these variables independently.26 By studying them jointly, we can comprehensively understand the mechanisms and implications of policies oriented to enhance competition.